rgrannell1/mchof/README.md

 mchof (read: mac'hoff) is a utility library that provides composable, consistent parallel implementations of higher-order functions such as Filter, Fold, ZipWith and more.
-This package aims to make writing functional programs in R more rewarding, with the added benefit of parallelism.

  * Special cases handled consistently between functions to allow composabililty.
  * Built on the user-friendly multicore parallel library; all the user needs to